cfpb/design-system/docs/components/heroes.md

       sizes, add the `__bleeding` modifier to the hero and add an additional `m-hero_bleeding-image` as a sibling to `m-hero_image`.
     variation_name: Hero with bleeding illustration
-    variation_specs: >-
-      * Two images must be created, one for large and one for small screens

-      * Large and small screen images should contain the same elements but can differ compositionally

-      * On large screens, illustration bleeds top and bottom

-      * Large screen image dimensions are based on maximum possible hero height at 601px width

-      * To conserve vertical space, small screen image should be as short as possible

-      * Illustration dimensions for large screens (exact): 470px x 638px (2x:
-      940px x 1276px)

-      * Illustration dimensions for small screens: 570px (exact) x 320px (maximum) (2x: 1140px x 640px)
   - variation_code_snippet: |-
       <section class="m-hero m-hero__overlay" id="hero4">
           <div class="m-hero_wrapper wrapper">